canonical/lxd/specs/rest-api.md

         'resources': {
             'containers': ["/1.0/containers/my-container"]      # List of affected resources },
-        'metadata': {                                           # Metadata relevant to the operation 'websocket_secret': 'theparadiserocks'              # The secret string used to connect to a websocket.
+        'metadata': {}                                          # Metadata relevant to the operation }
-                                                                # This is optional, depending on whether or not
-                                                                # the operation has a websocket you can connect to.
-        }
-    }

 The body is mostly provided as a user friendly way of seeing what's